freesoul84/ExamSeatingArrange-website/README.md

 ##### important- As I used PHP hence move this repository in */var/www/html* folder.
 #### Admin :
-- Please change Password in phpmyadmin because I have use **alkesha15** as password.If you don't want to change phpmyadmin password then please change password in each php file and update it same as your password
+- Please change Password in phpmyadmin because I have used **alkesha15** as password.If you don't want to change phpmyadmin password then please change password in each php file and update it same as your password.

 - In PhpMyadmin create **trial** database and import all sql files given in folder sqlfile in this repository database look like -